mlutfy/formautosave/README.txt

 ======================

 Automatically saves to disk CiviCRM forms to avoid losing data when unexpected errors occur.
+To restore the form data, re-open the same form, click on the 'restore' link in the upper-right corner of the screen.

+It is aimed at CiviCRM installations where staff do a lot of data entry, and sooner or later, a large form with lots of data gets lost in an obscur error.

 This uses HTML5 DOM storage, so support may vary depending on the browser.
-The extension is developed and tested mainly on the latest version of Firefox.
+The extension is developed and tested mainly on Firefox 22 and later.

 Written and maintained by (C) 2013 Mathieu Lutfy http://www.nodisys.ca/en